Category: Nutritional Supplement Guides

 Risk Factor Description

-Drug Interactions Possible interactions with COPD medications, affecting their safety and efficacy.
+Drug Interactions Possible interactions with anticoagulants and anti-inflammatory medications.

 Conclusion